On the Weak Convergence of the Function-Indexed Sequential Empirical Process and its Smoothed Analogue under

-Therefore, this paper aims at providing a first step towards a comprehensive study of weak convergence, specifically tightness, of the sequential process $ \mathbb Z_n$ and its smoothed version for nonstationary weakly dependent arrays.
+The main contributions of this paper on a comprehensive study of weak convergence, specifically tightness, of the sequential process and its smoothed version for nonstationary weakly dependent arrays are as follows.
 Similar to \cite{VS14}, our Theorem \ref{UniformFCLT} imposes high-level assumptions on $\mathbb G_n$ that can be verified under different combinations of dependency-restrictions on $(X_{i,n})$ and complexity-conditions on $\mathcal F$.
-By dropping the assumption of stationarity and studying arrays, its range of applicability is greatly extended.
-A main tool is a uniform maximal inequality of \cite{MSS82} which we generalize to nonmeasurable dependent processes.
-The resulting Theorem imposes some natural, yet abstract conditions on the pair $((X_{i,n}), \mathcal F)$.
-We therefore discuss to some extent how one can apply it.
-Moreover, we apply our general results to strongly mixing arrays $(X_{i,n})$ under suitable assumptions on $\mathcal F$, a well studied and widely used framework for weakly dependent time series.
-This yields weak convergence of $\mathbb Z_n$ under assumptions that are not stronger than the ones used in \cite{MO20}, where the author studies stationary time series.
+A main tool for its proof is an asymptotically optimal inequality for maximum partial sums of \cite{MSS82}, which we generalize to nonmeasurable dependent processes.
+Similarly, we provide sufficient conditions for the smoothed sequential process indexed by $ \mathcal{A} \times \mathcal{F} $ for some suitable family $\mathcal A$ of subsets of $[0,1]$.
+Again, these conditions abstract from the dependency assumptions imposed on $(X_{i,n}) $ and complexity of $ \mathcal A \times \mathcal{F}$, and we apply our results to the case of a strongly mixing array $(X_{i,n})$, a well studied and widely used framework of weak dependence.
+For the sequential process $\mathbb Z_n$, we obtain extensions of \cite{MO20} and \cite{H05} that are essentially optimal in the sense that our tightness conditions are only marginally stricter than those imposed in these references.
+Moreover, our extension of \cite[Thm.~3]{H05} allows for exponentially large classes $\mathcal F$ and thereby significantly improves on existing results even for stationary sequences.
+Compared to \cite{PN25} our result considers the more general case of strong mixing and still allows for exponentially growing classes $ \mathcal{F} $ by requiring $ L_2$-integrable bracketing entropy.
+For the smoothed process $ \mathbb Z_n^s $, we obtain the to our knowledge first ever results that apply to a class $ \mathcal A$ of intervals.
+Lastly, we briefly discuss an application to change-point testing based on a class of probability metrics that includes the Wasserstein distances.